 Everyone is welcomed to visit starting from 1 pm on Sunday afternoon till 8:30 pm on Friday evening.
 Enjoy the worship at St. Pius X Adoration Chapel and feel how the place is blessed with the Adorers.
 This place is found near St Eunan’s Cathedral on its left side.
 Visit Loreto Convent and you will find this chapel on its grounds.

 A meeting was held between the Lay Apostolate for Perpetual Eucharistic Adoration, Fr.
 Francis and Bishop Seamus Hegarty to discuss with parishioners how to arrange the Perpetual Adoration in 1987.
 By the end of 1988 on 4 December was the opening of the Adoration Chapel.
-Gerry Burke is the current chairman of a Committee, which supervises everything at the Chapel on daily basis.
+Gerry Burke is the current chairman of a Committee, which supervises everything at the Chapel on a daily basis.

 The Charismatic Prayer Group at the Cathedral

 The conference room at the Cathedral is where these group members meet at 8 pm every Thursday, but not on Holy Thursday.
-Activities here vary all day to 9:30 pm, including talking about God’s Word or life, the experience we gain in life, and doing prayer of intercession.
+Activities here vary all day to 9:30 pm, including talking about God’s Word or life, the experience we gain in life, and doing the prayer of intercession.
 “Life in the Spirit” seminars and a “Day of Renewal” are held here too.

 The Divine Mercy Prayer Group at the Cathedral